Philosophically and practically, I find myself conflicted over the current preoccupation in leadership development as a relational dynamic.

-There’s something about dissecting and analyzing the parts that risks missing or diminishing the quality of the whole.
+There’s something about dissecting and analyzing the parts that risk missing or diminishing the quality of the whole.

-I’m reminded of Edwin Nevis’s seminal work on Gestalt consulting, ‘The whole is more than the sum of the parts, as the arrangement of configuration of the parts is what gives an object its unique quality.
-In the case of singling out a tree in a park, the object is perceived almost immediately as a tree even if our attention is drawn to some parts more than to others.
-Studying only isolated, single parts of the tree (trunk, roots, branches, leaves etc.) does not allow one to experience that which we call ‘tree’.’
+I’m reminded of Edwin Nevis’s seminal work on Gestalt consulting, ‘The whole is more than the sum of the parts, as the arrangement of the configuration of the parts is what gives an object its unique quality.
+In the case of singling out a tree in a park, the object is perceived almost immediately as a tree, even if our attention is drawn to some parts more than to others.
+Studying only isolated, single parts of the tree (trunk, roots, branches, leaves, etc.) does not allow one to experience that which we call a “tree.’’
 (Organizational Consulting – A Gestalt Approach, 1987, p6).

-I wonder whether we would be better inquiring into what factors are making the difference in a specific real time and context rather than focusing on distilling and codifying generic leadership qualities or capabilities ‘out of context’.
+I wonder whether we would be better inquiring into what factors are making the difference in a specific real-time context rather than focusing on distilling and codifying generic leadership qualities or capabilities ‘out of context’.

-In other words, should we pay more (or equal) attention to evaluating leadership on the basis of what happens, what is achieved, what its effects are, and which values are safeguarded, rather than the simple qualities or capabilities of the leader themselves?
+In other words, should we pay more (or equal) attention to evaluating leadership on the basis of what happens, what is achieved, what its effects are, and which values are safeguarded rather than the simple qualities or capabilities of the leader?